Taking Weight Measurements on a Physician Scale or Gym Scale: A Step-by-Step Guide with Activities to Improve Your Skills Quickly

 4. Operating the Beam Scale

+After confirming calibration, you’re ready to weigh the patient.
 When the patient is on the scale:

 Move the poise weights until the balance pointer floats in the middle of the balance window.